ACM-Student-Chapter-ETAMU/.github/README.md

 ### Maintained By

-ACM @ East Texas A&M University — Building a culture of learning through code.
+ACM @ East Texas A&M University, Building a culture of learning through code.